kelvinokumba/pythonproject/README.md

 To get started with the Book Library Management System, follow these steps:

 Installation
-Clone the repository to your local machine:
+Clone the repository to your local machine

-git clone git@github.com:SirVicmas/phase-3-project.git
 Install the required dependencies: